0x0elliot/infodumper/README.md

 1. Which user are you logged in as (Name of the user account)
 2. What is the name of your pendrive (You will be shown the drives connected to your device.
 You just need to select yours.)

-Coming soon: InfoDumping Remotely to another server/computer you have access to, Without needing any physical access.
+<b>Coming soon:</b> InfoDumping Remotely to another server/computer you have access to, Without needing any physical access.